 Last year's community safety plan focused on Anti-Social Behaviour, Domestic Abuse, Substance Misuse, Violent Crime and Acquisitive Crime.
-36 actions were set and to date 22 have been completed with 9 still ongoing and due for completion by the end of the financial year.
-Four actions have been delayed due to changes to the Anti-Social Behaviour tools and powers and will form part of this years plan.
+36 actions were set and to date 32 have been completed.
+Four actions have been delayed due to changes to the Anti-Social Behaviour tools and powers and will form part of this year's plan.